Laguna1989/obsidian_notes/Learnings/books/Taze - Engineer's survival guide.md

 ## 16. Share Reaponsibilities

 - When you recognize a pattern, try to come Up with a process to solve issues
-- Title ist a Bit misleading
+- Title is a Bit misleading

 ## 17. Take Responsibility and Own